testmycode/tmc-server/Installation.md

 $ bundle install
 ```

-:exclamation: If you are not using a github account, replace the repository submodule URLs with a HTTPS URL in .git/config e.g. `https://github.com/testmycode/tmc-checkstyle-runner.git`
+:exclamation: If you are not using a github account, replace the repository submodule URLs with a HTTPS URL in .git/config e.g. `https://github.com/testmycode/tmc-langs.git`
 ```bash
 $ git submodule update --init --recursive
 ```

 You can view the site settings from the file `config/site.defaults.yml`.
 If you want to change the settings for the site, create a new file `config/site.yml` and define the changes there (notice: you do not need to copy the entire file.
 Settings not in `site.yml` will be looked up from `site.defaults.yml`).

-Initialize the database with `rake db:create && rake db:schema:load`
+Initialize the database with `rake db:create db:migrate`
 Note: run `rake db:seed` to initialize admin account

 #### Build sandbox